Generative AI Security

 Identifying and addressing the cybersecurity weaknesses in your organization’s LLM applications and integrations.

-Understanding the exploit vulnerabilities of the LLM applications, the specific cyber risks they pose, and the attacker goals that will most likely lead to them being targeted.
+Understanding the exploit vulnerabilities and specific risks of LLM applications, the specific cyber risks they pose, and the attacker goals that will most likely lead to being targeted.

 Pentesting AI-supporting Infrastructure